pauldambra/pauldambra.github.io/_posts/2011-04-11-ssh-without-password.md

 This was relatively straight forward on my Mac and on my ubuntu box but of course my main dev machine is Windows 7...

-<span style="font-style:italic;">As an aside switching from Mac, to vmware fusion Windows, to vmware fusion, to Windows 7 and remoting between them means I *never* know which key is going to be @ and which " and the windows machines get reset to US keyboard every so often by the Macs which throws a spanner in the works.</span>
+_As an aside switching from Mac, to vmware fusion Windows, to vmware fusion, to Windows 7 and remoting between them means I *never* know which key is going to be @ and which " and the windows machines get reset to US keyboard every so often by the Macs which throws a spanner in the works._

 On a linux or unix machine this turned out to be pretty straight forward